Seagate/cortx-motr/bindings/go/README.md

 The binary will be installed to your `GOBIN` directory (check with `go env GOBIN`).

+If `go env GOBIN` doesn't show any output, check your `GOPATH` directory with `go env GOPATH`.
+You can find the binary installed under `GOPATH/bin` directory.

 See the usage example at this discussion thread - https://github.com/Seagate/cortx-motr/discussions/285.